Porto Heli - Spetses

 Ferries to Saronic Islands

-The Porto Heli to Spetses ferry route is provided by 1 operator and is available for booking all year round.
+The Porto Heli to Spetses ferry route is provided by 1 operators and is available for booking all year round.
 The ferry crossing from Porto Heli to Spetses takes approximately 10 minutes on ferries servicing this route.
-Porto Heli to Spetses ferry duration can range between 10 minutes and 15 minutes depending on the operator that you decide to travel with and weather conditions.
+The Porto Heli to Spetses ferry sails in approximately 10 minutes.

-The first ferry leaves at approximately 05:50 and the last ferry leaves at approximately 20:20.
+The first ferry leaves Porto Heli Port at approximately 05:50 and the last ferry leaves at approximately 16:45.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Porto Heli to Spetses is with Hellenic Seaways in 10 minutes.
+The fastest ferry from Porto Heli to Spetses is with Blue Star Ferries in 10 minutes.

-You can book cabins on ferries that sail from Porto Heli to Spetses with Hellenic Seaways.
+Pets are allowed on ferries travelling from Porto Heli to Spetses with Blue Star Ferries.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Spetses ferry.

 The best way to travel from Porto Heli to Spetses is by ferry.
-With 2 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
-However, there are alternative ferries to Saronic Islands if you require additional flexibility.
+With 1 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
+However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.